owickstrom/wickstrom.tech/_posts/2016-08-02-generating-sight-reading-exercises-using-constraint-logic-programming-in-clojure.md

 {% endlilypond %}

 Please see [Circle of fifths][2] for more information on key signatures, major and minor keys, and diatonic scales.
-For the purpose of this article you will only need to be aware that keys exist and that key signatures affect the notes to be played in a score.
+For the purpose of this post you will only need to be aware that keys exist and that key signatures affect the notes to be played in a score.